codio/site/source/docs/getting-started.html.markdown

 ##2.
 Create a Project
-Once you have signed in, you can create a new project by clicking on the Create Project link in the Dashboard.
+Once you have signed in, you can [create a new project](/docs/console/creating) by clicking on the Create Project link in the Dashboard.

-You can start off by

-- creating a blank HTML5 Boilerplate project
-- creating an empty project
-- creating a project from a template
-- importing an existing project from a Git, Mercurial or ZIP project
+This allows you to create a new project or import a Zip file or clone a [Git repo](/docs/git-viewing) or import a project from Mercurial.

 ##3.
 You're in the IDE
 Once you're in the IDE, which you will be automatically after creating a project or opening an existing one, you're ready to start coding.